-GFuel does not name any side effects but some users say that drinking too much can make them jittery and uncomfortable, a common side effect of energy drinks.
+GFuel does not name any side effects, but some users say that drinking too much can make them jittery and uncomfortable, a common side effect of energy or caffeinated drinks.
 The creators recommend not drinking more than once a day or more than 4 times a week.
-Keep in mind that 150 mg of caffeine for a 12 oz. drink is a higher caffeine amount than most other energy drinks.
+Remember that 150 mg of caffeine for a 12 oz. drink is a higher caffeine amount than most other energy drinks.

 Where to Buy GFuel and Cost

 You can buy GFuel directly from the company’s website or a third-party online retailer like Amazon.
 A 40-serving canister of GFuel powder costs $35.99.
 A 20-pack of single-serving GFuel packets costs $25.99, and a mix-and-match three-pack is only $5.

 You can also buy GFuel from physical retailers like GNC, the Vitamin Shoppe, and Walmart.

 GFuel: Worth it or Not?

 Our verdict is yes, GFuel is worth the purchase.
 It has a solid list of ingredients and a fantastic word-of-mouth reputation and is a much healthier alternative to many other carbonated energy drinks out there.
 It also has a ridiculously wide range of flavors to choose from and an extensive range of product options.
 You can buy a huge 40-serving canister or buy a three-pack at a time to try it out.